Ability not disability

 Benefits of physical activity for type 2 diabetes

-There are many health benefits of moving more.
-According to the NHS, physical activity can reduce the risk of major illnesses like stroke, type 2 diabetes and cancer by up to 50 per cent.
+There are many health benefits of being more active.
+Physical activity can reduce the risk of serious conditions like stroke, type 2 diabetes and cancer by up to 50 per cent.

 Moving more can help you manage your glucose and improve insulin sensitivity.